bagder/log/README.md

 Stefan's HTTP work has continued and we have worked a bit on the aftermath of the most recent refactor as a few regression turned up.
-There is a little more work needed to get the msh3 HTTP/3 backend back to funcionality, but we are on it.
+There is a little more work needed to get the msh3 HTTP/3 backend back to functionality, but we are on it.

 Stefan is working on a huge new test suite for HTTP/2 and HTTP/3 which is